magorkel/startup/notes.md

     - :wq is save and exit
   - sudo service caddy restart: saves changes
   - exit gets you out of your web service

+## HTML:
+-to change color you can list basic colors and don't need the number